Cramdown – Reducing Debt in a Chapter 11

-Through Chapter 13 bankruptcy, a debtor’s obligations aren’t fully discharged; they are restructured in a way that allows creditors to get some of the money they are owed while still allowing debtors to benefit from a more realistic payment schedule.
-One way to reduce payments in a Chapter 13 bankruptcy is a “cramdown.”
+Through Chapter 13 bankruptcy, a debtor’s obligations aren’t fully discharged.
+Rather, they are restructured to allow creditors to get some of the money they are owed.
+Meanwhile, debtors benefit from a more realistic payment schedule.
+A “cramdown” is one way to reduce payments in a Chapter 13 bankruptcy.
 The cramdown is a way to reduce the principal balance or interest rate on a secured loan.

 Lowering Your Car Balance